benjamincharity/CSS-Guidelines/README.md

       font-size: $font-size / $base-font-size +rem;
     }

-I only use pixels for items whose dimensions were defined before the came into the site.
+Only use pixels for items whose dimensions were defined _before_ the came into the site.
 This includes things like images and sprites whose dimensions are inherently set absolutely in pixels.

-### Font sizing
+### H tags

 Rather than simply using .hN notation we use abstract classes made up of the first six letters of the Greek alphabet: